nectar-cookbooks/daris/README.md

 Creating users
 ==============

-The "users" recipe will create initial DaRIS users based on the contents of the "daris_users" data bag.
+The "daris::users" recipe will create initial DaRIS users based on the contents of the "daris_users" data bag.
 To make use of this facility, you need to do the following:

 1. For each user, add a JSON descriptor file to the "data-bags/daris_users" directory.
 A typical file would look like this: